GENERAL DATA PROTECTION REGULATION READINESS

 - Data Inventory– We have developed and will continue to evaluate a registry of personal data holdings, including a record of processing activities, and relevant attributes such as the type of personal data, owner of the data, and basis for processing the data.

-- Data Security– In addition to enhancing policies and procedures to help minimize risks of improper use or protection of personal data, we are also enhancing our security practices and protocols.
-For instance, we are conducting an SSAE 16 SOC2 internal audit in addition to our already SOC2 compliant data centers.
+- Data Security– In addition to enhancing policies and procedures to help minimize risks of improper use or protection of personal data, we also enhanced our security practices and protocols.
+For instance, we have completed an SSAE 16 SOC2 internal audit in addition to our already SOC2 compliant data centers.
 We encrypt all platform data in transit and all backups.
 Our data logs are retained for 90 days and we delete all data at the end of our customer contract within 90 days from termination of the contract.

-- Data Protection Officer (DPO)– Dynamic Signal has appointed David Manek, CIPP/E, CIPM, from Navigant Consulting, to serve as its interim third-party DPO under the GDPR, with direct access to our executives.
+- Data Protection Officer (DPO)– Dynamic Signal has appointed David Manek, CIPP/E, CIPM, from Ankura, to serve as its interim third-party DPO under the GDPR, with direct access to our executives.
 This provides an extra layer of governance and oversight for any data privacy concerns.

 - Privacy Office – We have formed a Privacy Office and internal department liaisons who serve as the stewards of privacy going forward for Dynamic Signal, including members of our legal, architecture, security and customer success teams.